 The symptoms of COVID-19 include fever, cough and difficulty breathing.

-The best way to prevent the spread of COVID-19 is to practice good hygiene with frequent hand washing and by avoiding close social encounters.
+The best way to prevent the spread of COVID-19 is to wear a face mask, practice good hygiene with frequent hand washing and by avoiding close social encounters.

 More County, State and Federal Resource Sites: